Search Results for: septic

 Rural Michigan may have a smaller population than Michigan’s urban areas, but viewed from another perspective, it is just as – if not more – densely populated.
 Rural Michigan has a hidden population that doesn’t play by the same rules as our human neighbors – especially when it comes to waste disposal.
 Michigan’s livestock population… Read more »

 Early this winter, FLOW and students from the University of Michigan’s School for Environment and Sustainability (SEAS) graduate program teamed up for a 16-month initiative to examine Michigan’s groundwater management and propose a statewide strategy to ensure long-term, sustainable groundwater governance.
-Protecting and managing groundwater is particularly complex given the lack of comprehensive data, fragmented… Read more »
+Flow Water Advocates is grateful to announce a $20,000 leadership gift in support of… Read more »

 Fulfilling a request made by FLOW since 2018, the Michigan Department of Environment, Great Lakes and Energy (EGLE) has elevated groundwater protection on its priority list.
 In March, EGLE announced it has established a Groundwater and Geological Services section, and declared that groundwater would “be under the radar no more.”
 This is about more than… Read more »